blockfrost/blockfrost.dev/docs/start-building.md

 - The resource doesn't exist on the blockchain (yet), visit our [Cardano support page](/docs/support/cardano) for a more detailed explanation

-Receiving 425:
+Receiving 425 (Cardano):

-- Most likely the network is under huge load or an intermittent network error has ocurred.
+- The network is most likely under huge load or an intermittent network error has ocurred.
 Please retry submitting the transaction and in case you receive another 425, wait a few seconds before trying again.

+Receiving 425 (IPFS):

+- You have reached the limit of your pin queue.
+IFPS cluster might be under load or you might be pinning too many (or large) items and your pins are waiting in the pin queue.
+Please wait a few moments before trying again.
+We recommend checking for the `state` of the pins by querying `/ipfs/pin/list`.
+Once the `state` changes `queued`->`pinned`, you can add a new item to the pin queue.

 Receiving 429: